mryap/fierce-robin/src/pages/posts/2019-03-27-Analytics-Retargeting.md

 ---
 title: Power of Analytics Remarketing
-date: 2019-03-27
+date: 2019-03-27T00:00:00.000Z
 description: In the context of Paid Acquisition, remarketing means being able to interact with those who have already experienced your site.
-#image: "/img/measurement-in-mutli-screen-world5.jpg"
 template: post
 ---